Subcommand style

 • --external-livekit: No local LiveKit; connects to remote server

-Implementation: server/internal/install/debian.go
+Implementation: server/internal/install/linux.go

 Related docs: Installation GuideDeployment GuideBackend Deployment Logic